 SEO copywriting

 SEO copywriting is copy written for a webpage that has a balance between keyword richness and copy that reads naturally.
-Ultimatly SEO copywriting is designed to attract Search Engines spiders but still be compelling and interesting for human readers.
+Ultimately SEO copywriting is designed to be seen as valuable and worth crawling to search engines, but also be compelling and interesting for human readers.

 SEO toolbars